nllz/IRTF-HRPC/draft-research.md

 Openness
 : The quality of the unfiltered Internet that allows for free access to other hosts.

-: Absence of centralised points of control – a feature that is assumed to make it easy for new users to join and new uses to unfold {{Brown}}.
+: Absence of centralized points of control – a feature that is assumed to make it easy for new users to join and new uses to unfold {{Brown}}.

 Permissionless innovation
 : The freedom and ability to freely create and deploy new protocols on top of the communications constructs that currently exist.